Skip to main content

 What it does: Combines a long-acting amylin analog (cagrilintide) with semaglutide.
 Amylin is a hormone your pancreas releases alongside insulin that helps regulate appetite and blood sugar — adding it to semaglutide targets a complementary fullness pathway.

 Evidence tier: 🔵 Phase 3 — REDEFINE trials ongoing.
-Phase 2 data showed ~15.6% weight loss at 32 weeks.
+Phase 2 data showed about 15.6% weight loss at 32 weeks.
 Developed by Novo Nordisk.

 Best for: Researchers tracking next-generation combination metabolic therapies.